nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Catalytic:** Pertaining to or involving the action of catalysis, often used to describe processes or substances that accelerate reactions.

-### Expanded Definition and Usage\nNanocatalysts are pivotal in advancing the efficiency and effectiveness of chemical processes in various industries, including pharmaceuticals, petrochemicals, and environmental technology.
+### Expanded Definition and Usage:
+Nanocatalysts are pivotal in advancing the efficiency and effectiveness of chemical processes in various industries, including pharmaceuticals, petrochemicals, and environmental technology.
 Their high surface area, unique electronic properties, and the ability to fine-tune their size, shape, and composition at the atomic level make them extraordinarily effective at achieving high reaction rates with low energy input and high selectivity.
 This efficiency is crucial for reducing production costs and environmental impact in chemical manufacturing.

 ### Notes for Lexical Dictionary Compilation
  - Ensure that definitions are precise and reflect the latest advancements in nanotechnology and catalysis.